KlausSecureShield/Cloud-SOC-Azure-Honeynet/README.md

 In this project, I created a small honeynet using Microsoft Azure.
 I gathered log information from different sources and stored it in a Log Analytics workspace.
 I took this data and used Microsoft Sentinel to create attack maps, set off alerts, and manage incidents.

-First, I measured some security metrics in the not-so-secure environment for 24 hours.
+First, I measured some security metrics in a not-so-secure virtual environment for 24 hours.
 After that, I implemented some security measures to make the environment more secure.
 Then, I measured the metrics again for another 24 hours.
 The results and metrics are explained below.

 ## The architecture of the mini honeynet in Azure consists of the following components: